ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-2.md

 </dependency>
 ```

-Configuring the Java client is very simple and the `InfluxDB` interface will later be used to query the database.
+Configuring the java client is very simple and the `InfluxDB` interface will later be used to query the database.

 ```java
 // Init influxDB